 If not everyone in your house is a full-time student, then they will have to pay Council Tax.
 If they are the only person living in the house who is not a student in full-time education, then they will be entitled to a discount on Council Tax.
-More information can be found here.
+More information can be found by scanning the QR code below or visiting: